Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks and Lourdes Gurriel Jr., who went 3-for-4 with a double, a triple and three RBI last time in action, battle Wade Miley and the Milwaukee Brewers at Chase Field, Monday at 9:40 PM ET.
+On Tuesday, Lourdes Gurriel Jr. (on the back of going 0-for-4) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 9:40 PM ET.

-He racked up three RBI (going 3-for-4 with a double and a triple) in his previous game against the Dodgers.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Brewers